Schukuratsu/Python-cv2-fast-thinning-algorithm/README.md

 2. interest areas should be 1 pixel wide.
 3. Small branches are undesired.

+Download everything and run example.py to try out yourself! (python 2.x and cv2 needed)

 Feel free to contact me with questions or sugestions.
 Happy coding! :)